jhcode14/manga-tracker/README.md

 # Manga Tracker

 Hey!
 Thanks for stopping by.
-This is a simple app that I built to track my manga reading progress.
+This is a full-stack app that I built to track my manga reading progress.

 The app is built with React and Node.js (Frontend) and Python Flask+PostgreSQL (Backend).
 The application is containerized and indended to be hosted on-prim.